kube-vip/kube-vip/README.md

 ![](/overview.png)

-The `kube-vip` application builds a multi-node cluster using [raft](https://en.wikipedia.org/wiki/Raft_(computer_science)) clustering technology to provide High-Availability.
+The `kube-vip` application builds a multi-node or multi-pod cluster to provide High-Availability.
 When a leader is elected, this node will inherit the Virtual IP and become the leader of the load-balancing within the cluster.

+When running out of cluster it will use [raft](https://en.wikipedia.org/wiki/Raft_(computer_science)) clustering technology

+When running in cluster it will use [leader election](https://godoc.org/k8s.io/client-go/tools/leaderelection)

+For InCluster deployments follow the instructions [here](https://plndr.io/kube-vip/)

 ## Why?